Collection Development Policy

 Selection of materials by the Library does not imply endorsement of the contents or the views expressed in those materials.
 No material will be excluded from the collection because of the race, nationality, religion, gender, sexual orientation, political or social viewpoint or controversial nature of either the author or of the material.

-For those members of the college community whose scholarly or research needs are beyond the scope of the Barber Library collection, librarians will help to identify, locate, and borrow such materials through our consortium Orbis Cascades, from local area public libraries and via interlibrary loan.
+For those members of the college community whose scholarly or research needs are beyond the scope of the Barber Library collection, librarians will help to identify, locate, and borrow such materials through our consortium Orbis Cascades Alliance, from local area public libraries and via interlibrary loan.

-The Library is involved in resource-sharing agreements that expand the range of materials available to the college community, including the Orbis-Cascades consortium, a network of 34 academic northwest libraries.
+The Library is involved in resource-sharing agreements that expand the range of materials available to the college community, including the Orbis Cascades Alliance, a network of 38 academic libraries in the Pacific Northwest.

 The Barber Library collection also serves as a resource for the Central Oregon community, especially in those subjects not covered by area public libraries.
 Generally, community patrons have access to library e-holdings and periodical holdings within the Library building and can acquire a community patron card to check out print monograph collections.